 High-quality video content requires large amounts of storage.
 So you will have to.

-While selecting a scalable and reliable storage solution, consider the below parameters:
+While selecting a scalable and reliable storage solution for live streaming app development, consider the below parameters:

 - Cost requirements.

 It ensures a seamless live streaming experience for users.

 A visually appealing and user-friendly interface enhances the overall user experience.
 It leads to increased user engagement and retention.

 The interface design must be kept simple and intuitive.